neoforged/.github/primers/1.22/index.md

         - `cutoutLeaves` - Whether leaves should render in cutout or solid.
         - `vignette` - Whether a vignette should be applied to the screen.
         - `improvedTransparency` - Whether to use the transparency post processor.
+        - `chunkSectionFadeInTime` - The amount of second that should be taken for a chunk to fade in when first rendered.
+        - `maxAnisotropyBit` - The bit value of the anisotrophic filtering level.
+        - `maxAnisotropyValue` - The ansiotrophic filtering level.
 - `net.minecraft.client.animation.definitions.NautilusAnimation` - The animation definitions for the nautilus.
 - `net.minecraft.client.data.models.ItemModelGenerators#generateSpear` - Generates the spear item model.
 - `net.minecraft.client.data.models.model.ModelTemplates#SPEAR_IN_HAND` - A template for the spear in hand model.
 - `net.minecraft.client.gui.components`
+    - `Checkbox#adjustWidth` - Sets the width of the widget using the message, font, and its initial X position.
     - `EditBox#setInvertHighlightedTextColor` - Sets whether to invert the highlighted text color.
     - `FocusableTextWidget`
         - `getPadding` - Returns the text padding.